golioth/docs/docs/device-management/5-ota/README.md

 The Golioth Over-the-Air (OTA) firmware update service enables quick, secure deployment of firmware packages to IoT devices throughout the world.
-The Golioth API enables easy management of firmware releases, including multi-part binary bundles, enabling updates for devices as diverse as smart speakers, digital signage, machine learning enabled sensor systems, multiple processor embedded devices, and more.
+The Golioth API enables easy management of firmware deployments, including multi-part binary bundles, enabling updates for devices as diverse as smart speakers, digital signage, machine learning enabled sensor systems, multiple processor embedded devices, and more.